sjjessop/omnidep/README.rst

 desired package comes from, but if it fails, or if you don't have a suitable dependency, then this is the result.

+If the name you imported is found in a project that's installed (just not listed in your dependencies), then X is the name of the project you need, rather than the name you imported.

 To fix, choose one of the following:

 * List the project name in your dependencies.
 If the package is used from test